On a multivariate copula-based dependence measure and its estimation: The metric space

 The following lemma shows that $D_1,D_p, D_\infty$ defined according to \eqref{def::D_1}, \eqref{def::D_infty} and \eqref{def::D_p} are indeed metrics on the family of linkages and pseudometrics on $\mathcal{C}^\rho$.
-The proof essentially follows \cite[Lemma 4]{trutschnig2011} with some minor adaptations and is, therefore, deferred to the supplementary material \cite{supplementary}.
+The proof essentially follows \cite[Lemma 4]{trutschnig2011} with some minor adaptations and is, therefore, deferred to the Appendix \ref{app:proofs}.

 \begin{lem} $D_1$, $D_\infty$ and $D_p$ defined according to \eqref{def::D_1}, \eqref{def::D_infty} and \eqref{def::D_p} are metrics on $\mathcal{C}_{\Pi_d}^{\rho}$ and pseudo-metrics on $\mathcal{C}^\rho$. \end{lem}